 It's easy to forget about our visitors and focus on what we want in our website: perhaps a pretty design, a robust online catalog, or a flashy animation.
 Let's look at your site from your audience's perspective.

-I think these are the 3 most important things your visitors are looking for:
+The 3 most important things your visitors are looking for:

 Generally, a website visitor wants to do the following:

 - Hear your expertise in your industry: this is where blogging comes in.
 One of the greatest gifts you can give your visitors is good information.
 Share your expertise in your field.
-Answer questions like: “what are common mistakes consumers make?”, or “what to look for in a service provider.”
+Answer questions like: "What are common mistakes consumers make?" or "What to look for in a service provider."
 The owners of 37signals have this axiom: people trust those that teach them.
-The best way to do this is to start a blog, and post between 1-4 times a month.
+The best way to do this is to start a blog and post between 1-4 times a month.